yaidercc/Calculadora/README.md

-A web calculator responsive with 3 themes.
+A responsive web calculator with 3 themes.
+In which you can perform the following operations:

+- Multiply
+- Division
+- Sum
+- Subtract.